D&D Monster Spotlight: Githyanki

 And what’s not to love about the Githyanki?
 They’re a race of “evil humanoids” who were conquered by the Illithid milennia ago.
 In secret, they built up their strength under the guidance of their supreme leader, Gith.
 They throw off the Mind Flayers’ yoke, but it is a bloody, violent rebellion that earns them a reputation for being powerful psionicists and and deadly fighters.
 After all, they’re the ones who defeated the mind flayers.

 They then escape to the astral plane, where they set up shop in great astral fortresses.
 From there, they launch raids against their former oppressors as well as humans.
 And they worship an incredibly powerful Lich Queen (rumored to be 24th level).
-They have most of their hallmarks in this edition–the famed silver swords, which are sharp enough that they have a 20% chance to cut a target’s silvery cord (killing them) if used astrally.
+They have most of their hallmarks in this edition including the famed silver swords, which have a 20% chance to kill a target if used astrally.
 More impactful though, is the breakdown of how Githyanki are encountered–a great number of them are fighter/magic users called ‘gish.’
 So iconic was this combo that multiclass fighter/wizards (or really any kind of spellcaster who also fights in melee) are called gish builds today.